 Boats are also offered at select resorts, including the Contemporary, the Wilderness Lodge, Fort Wilderness, Port Orleans, Saratoga Springs, the Boardwalk, the Yacht Club, and the Beach Club.

-A new form of transportation, Disney Gondolas, is opening soon.
-These will be available at the new Disney Riviera resort, the Art of Animation, Caribbean Beach Resort, Disney’s Pop Century Resort, Epcot, and Hollywood Studios.
+A new form of transportation, Disney Skyliner, opened in 2019.
+These are available at the new Disney Riviera Resort, the Art of Animation, Caribbean Beach Resort, Disney’s Pop Century Resort, Epcot, and Hollywood Studios.

 Minnie Vans are available at Walt Disney World as well, but these are offered for an additional fee.
 They are a good option if you don’t want to wait for transportation or are traveling on a route that isn’t easily accessed via Disney transportation.

 While we haven’t stayed at all of the Walt Disney World Resort hotels, we’ve stayed at many of them.
 Here are our reviews of the hotels: